kkwong44/cappadocia-tours/README.md

 * The photo images are taken by myself and copyright free

 ## Tools
-The tools used to carried out the development of this projract are:
+The tools used to carry out the development on this project are:

 * Gitpod and Github
 * Image editor - Adobe Photoshop